shahid-ahmed-96/Bilayer-Graphene/README.md

 The script generates a few files such as heat input values, dimensions of samples etc. which acts as input for post processing python file.<br>

 ## Step4: Post processing
-k_anisotropic.ipynb
+k_anisotropic.ipynb is the file for post processing <br>
-Similar steps can be run for zig-zag configuration.
+Similar steps can be run for zig-zag configuration. <br>
 Finally compare results for both.